vinc96/cs3505_project2_client/Snake/Resources/README.txt

 public readable properties to represent the various settings state of the server.
 EXTRA FEATURES *******************************************************************
 	Our gamemode that we implemented is TRON mode.
 In this mode, food does not spawn, rather your snake's tail gets pinned to your starting position, and the head moves forward.
+0 for off, one for on.